My name is Steven Juliano and I am a Distinguished Professor for the School of Biological Sciences at Illinois State University.

 My research interests include community ecology (especially the roles of interspecific competition and predation in communities), ecology of mosquitoes, connections between behavioral, physiological, population and community ecology, applied statistics, and the application of mathematical tools to ecology.

-If you are interested in my publications, GOOGLE SCHOLAR is the best place to begin for up-to-date information because ISU’s web policies make it difficult for faculty to update our own lists of publications.
-Sad, isn’t it.
-A list of publications, updated when I can, is also available on this site (side bar).
+If you are interested in my publications, GOOGLE SCHOLAR is the best place to begin for up-to-date information.
+A list of selected publications, updated when I can, is also available on this site (above).

 I also collaborate with Vickie Borowicz on a project concerning the role of hemiparasitic plants in restored and native prairies.